NOTE: After writing this article, the team at AuthZed reached out to me. We had a great discussion and I’ve updated the article to reflect that.

 To test out SpiceDB I tried to implement the same git forge I implemented in my post on biscuits.
 The BLUF was that I like SpiceDB but that it lacks a few features I was hoping for:

-• The Sad: No real support for attenuation nor sessions.
+- The Sad: No real support for attenuation nor sessions.
+As a caveat, delegation can fulfill a lot of the needs there.

 Expanding on these parts more and starting with the good bits: SpiceDB has everything needed to make it easy to go from an empty screen to a full schema.
 Setting up the tools is fairly easy.
 The playground lets one experiment with writing schemas and tests without even needing to setup a local dev environment.
 Most of the work I did on my example use case was in fact done in the playground.